-Gund Fellow, Assistant Professor, Rubenstein School of Environment and Natural Resources
+Gund Fellow, Associate Professor, Rubenstein School of Environment and Natural Resources

-Dr. Gould’s current research projects, all undertaken jointly with hardworking students, include: understanding how Cultural Ecosystem Services work can connect to decision-making; working with local organizations to investigate how Burlington’s New American population connects to local ecosystems; exploring how coral reef degradation affects the nonmaterial benefits that people of different backgrounds receive from those reefs; and in-depth analysis of the social impacts of and responses to Harmful Algal Blooms in St. Albans, Vermont.
+Dr. Gould’s current research projects include (but are not limited to): collaborative research with a Oaxacan Indigenous community on values and value transmission; understanding how Cultural Ecosystem Services connect to decision-making (with PhD Candidate Josh Morse); exploring how coral reef degradation affects the nonmaterial benefits that people of different backgrounds receive from those reefs (with PhD Candidate Alison Adams); in-depth analysis of the social impacts of and responses to Harmful Algal Blooms in St. Albans, Vermont (with PhD Candidate Diana Hackenburg); and understanding how different demographics’ explanations of climate change connects to different values.

 Publications